 Save Space and Money with a Tiny Home!

-After Hurricane Sandy hit the Eastern seaboard in 2012, many people found themselves displaced all over the country.
+After Hurricane Sandy hit the Eastern seaboard, many people found themselves displaced all over the country.
 Hurricane Irene had already devastated the area the year before.
-Just as residents had finished rebuilding their homes and lives from the storm in 2011, Hurricane Sandy wiped out everything they had rebuilt.
+Just as residents had finished rebuilding their homes and lives from the storm before that, Hurricane Sandy wiped out everything they had rebuilt.
 Unable to pour either time nor money into their homes, many people began looking to alternative housing opportunities.

 Enter tiny homes.
 Many of these small versions of large houses cost less than a used car.
 Some of the least inexpensive small house designs cost as little as $8,000.
 These small abodes were the perfect solutions to such a large problem.
 Many displaced residents were able to rebuild their lives at a fraction of the price.